-- Long-Range Financial Plan Long-range financial planning (LRFP) is used to identify future financial challenges and opportunities through financial forecasting and analysis, and then, based on that information, to devise strategies to achieve financial sustainability. - Municipal Act Passed by the legislature in December 2001, the Act is designed to allow municipal leaders the autonomy, power and flexibility they need to chart their community's future in a meaningful way and react quickly to change. - Ontario Community Infrastructure Fund (OCIF) This grant is a formula-based grant based off of a municipality's asset management plan.
-It was launched in 2014 and provides funding to help small, rural and northern communities renew and rehabilitate critical infrastructure. - Ontario Municipal Employees Retirement System (OMERS) A defined benefit plan that provides pension benefits for the municipality's fulltime employees.
+- Long-Range Financial Plan Long-range financial planning (LRFP) is used to identify future financial challenges and opportunities through financial forecasting and analysis, and then, based on that information, to devise strategies to achieve financial sustainability. - Modified Accrual - modified accrual basis of budgeting combines aspects of the accrual basis and cash basis of accounting. - Municipal Act Passed by the legislature in December 2001, the Act is designed to allow municipal leaders the autonomy, power and flexibility they need to chart their community's future in a meaningful way and react quickly to change. - Ontario Community Infrastructure Fund (OCIF) This grant is a formula-based grant based off of a municipality's asset management plan.
+It was launched in 2014 and provides funding to help small, rural and northern communities renew and rehabilitate critical infrastructure. - Ontario Municipal Employees Retirement System (OMERS) -

+A defined benefit plan that provides pension benefits for the municipality's full-time employees.
 Employees and employers normally make equal contributions to the plan.
-Some part-time employees also qualify for OMERS. - Ontario Municipal Partnership Fund (OMPF) This is the Province's main general assistance grant to municipalities.
+Some part-time employees also qualify for OMERS.

+Ontario Municipal Partnership Fund (OMPF) - This is the Province's main general assistance grant to municipalities.
 The program primarily supports northern and rural municipalities across the province.
-Its objectives are to: - recognize the challenges of northern and rural municipalities, while targeting funding to those with more challenging fiscal circumstances; - support areas with limited property assessment; and - assist municipalities that are adjusting to year-over-year funding changes.
+Its objectives are to:

+- recognize the challenges of northern and rural municipalities, while targeting funding to those with more challenging fiscal circumstances; - support areas with limited property assessment; and - assist municipalities that are adjusting to year-over-year funding changes.